It is impossible for a man

 Developing our personal lives

-Challenges around: loneliness, isolation, finding a partner, bonding, committing, settling, securing somewhere to live, adjusting, managing conflicts, building consensus and agreement, making ends meet, moving residence, keeping up with peers, the positive (connecting, helping others) and negative effects of social media (comparisons, FOMO), organising holidays, breaking up, divorcing, maybe having to do it all again.
+The challenges of: loneliness, isolation, finding a partner, bonding, committing, settling, securing somewhere to live, adjusting, managing conflicts, building consensus and agreement, making ends meet, moving residence, keeping up with peers, the positive (connecting, helping others) and negative eff ects of social media (comparisons, FOMO), organising holidays, breaking up, divorcing, maybe having to do it all again.

 Starting a family (if desired)